Tojomojo/conflict-resolution/README.md

 # conflict-resolution

-This was created on github
+This was created on github online